BrakeFluidReplacementCost

 Austin's tech-economy effect on labor rates is real.
 Software-driven wage inflation in the broader Austin labor market pushed automotive technician wages up roughly 15 percent over the 2020 to 2026 period, faster than other TX metros.
 The result is that Austin pricing for brake-fluid service runs about 10 to 15 percent above San Antonio or Houston for the same job.
 This is structural and probably persistent.

-Practical implication: TX owners can't rely on the annual inspection to remind them to flush brake fluid on schedule.
-The discipline is owner-initiated, either based on the manufacturer's service interval (Honda 3-year, Toyota 2-year, etc.) or based on a visual fluid check at every oil change.
+Practical implication: TX owners now have no state-mandated event that touches the brakes, so flush discipline is entirely owner-initiated, either on the manufacturer's service interval (Honda 3-year, Toyota 2-year, etc.) or a visual fluid check at every oil change.
 Most TX indy shops will offer a free fluid inspection during an oil change if asked.
+Commercial vehicles are the exception; they still require an annual safety inspection that includes a brake check.

 Climate and truck factors specific to Texas